gunthercox/ChatterBot/docs/testing.rst

 Makefiles are a simple way to perform code compilation on ``Linux platforms``.

-We often forget to compile or to run all tests whenever we make any change in existing files, and when we create a pull request for the same,it fails the build giving the explanation :
+We often forgot to build docs, run nosetes or Django tests whenever we make any change in existing files, and when we create a pull request for the same,it fails the build giving the explanation :
 `Some checks were not successful`